 Changes in Enrollment

-Payment of benefits is based on the student's continued enrollment and participation in all classes in which he/she is enrolled and for which they are certified.
-All adds, drops, and withdrawals must be reported to the Veterans Services Office promptly, which may be done via email or in person.
+Payment of benefits is based on the student's continued enrollment and participation in all enrolled classes for which the student is certified.
+All adds, drops, and withdrawals must be reported to the Veterans Services Office promptly, which may be done via email to email@example.com or in person.
 Changes in enrollment may result in an overpayment or underpayment of benefit payments.
-Important: students are liable for any overpayment of benefits.
+Important: Students are liable for any overpayment of benefits.

 Academic Progress and Suspension of Benefits

-Southwestern College is responsible for enforcing the Department of Veterans Affairs' (DVA) standards of academic progress.
-These standards require students to meet the same academic standards as all other students at Southwestern College and the Veterans Services Office is responsible for notifying the VA promptly when a student receiving VA education benefits is placed on academic probation.
+Southwestern College is responsible for enforcing standards of academic progress and the Veterans Services Office is responsible for notifying the DVA promptly when a student receiving VA education benefits is placed on academic probation.

-Reinstatement of Benefits: In addition to not receiving VA educational benefits for one semester, students must complete an Academic Success Seminar, have a written evaluation completed by an academic counselor, sign a Reinstatement Agreement and turn in a copy into the Veterans Services.
+Reinstatement of Benefits: In addition to not receiving VA educational benefits for one semester, students on probation must complete an Academic Success Seminar, have a written evaluation completed by an academic counselor, sign a Reinstatement Agreement and submit a copy into the Veterans Services.
 The evaluation must certify that the student has a reasonable chance of academic success in the future.
-Students who change their academic programs must face more stringent requirements, including submission to the VA of a request for reinstatement of benefits.
-Once reinstated, students are required to maintain a 2.0 semester GPA every semester until they achieve a 2.0 cumulative GPA.
-Failure to do so will result in immediate suspension of VA benefits for another semester.
+Students who change their academic programs must face more stringent requirements, including submission to the DVA of a request for reinstatement of benefits.
+Once reinstated, students are required to maintain a GPA of 2.0 or greater every semester until they achieve a 2.0 cumulative GPA.
+Failure to do so will result in immediate suspension of VA benefits for an additional semester.
 Go to www.gibill.va.gov for more information.

-For more extensive information on veterans benefits, certification and academic requirements, please visit our webpage at www.swccd.edu/veterans or consult the Student Veterans Handbook (available online and at the Veterans Services Office) or email us at firstname.lastname@example.org.
+For more extensive information on veterans benefits, certification and academic requirements, please visit our webpage at www.swccd.edu/veterans, consult the Student Veterans Handbook (available online and at the Veterans Services Office) or email us at firstname.lastname@example.org.